meteor/meteor-perf/README.md

 the number of operations they performed, and a key to identify them.
 The key is composed of the `collection` and the `selector` separated by `::`.

+It groups the stats by selector, so you can see how many operations were performed on a specific query.

 Example:

 ```json